Amin-MAG/My-Notes/Embedded-Systems.md

 ### EDF - Earliest Deadline First

-The losest deadline should be executed first.
+The closest deadline should be executed first.

 - It's preemptive.
-- ach time a task arrives, it is inserted into a queue of ready tasks, sorted by their deadlines.
+- Each time a task arrives, it is inserted into a queue of ready tasks, sorted by their deadlines.
 - It is optimal for periodic scheduling.
 - It requires dynamic priority.
 - EDF is the most optimal scheduling that doesn't have idle time.